droctothorpe/dsa-meetup/README.md

 |---|---|---|---|---|---|---|---|---|---|----|----|
 | 0 | 12 | 12 | 12 | 12 | 12 | 12 | 12 | 12 | 12 | 12 | 12 |

 Now comes the tricky part.

-There's are two nested loops:
+There are two nested loops:
 ```python
 for index in range(array + 1):
   for coin in coins: